 Google recently announced that they made a breakthrough in quantum computing.
-Sundar Pichai, Google CEO, compared it to Wright’s Brother’s first 12 second flight in 1903 in its significance but that’s about as accurate as anyone I have heard has been regarding the technology’s long-term potential.
+Sundar Pichai, Google CEO, compared it to Wright’s Brother’s first 12 second flight in 1903 in its significance but that’s about as accurate as anyone I have heard has been regarding quantum computing’s long-term potential.

 For some time I have told myself that quantum computing is a technology that holds a lot of promise and that it could change our society profoundly.
-But I haven’t quite understood how it might do so despite reading a number of fairly technical books on quantum mechanics.
+But I haven’t quite understood how it might do so despite reading a number of fairly technical books on the topic.

 I wanted to accompany the podcast with a brief history of classical computing hoping it could help others like it helped me in understanding the promise of quantum computing.
-I hope you find it interesting enough so you decide to Google deeper.
 I also wanted to explain why such stories are such an important lens when we want to inspire others for action and communicate the progress we'd like to see in the world.

 Transistor and integrated circuit

 Today we are fortunate to have access to extremely powerful technology like the modern smartphone and the Internet.
 More than in any other field advancements in information technology during the past 50 years have shown that big leaps of progress are possible.
 How did we get here in just a few decades?
 The powerful devices we now hold in our hands can all be attributed to the transistor.

 The transistor has turned out to be one of the most powerful technologies shaping the modern world.
 It was the technology that kickstarted the current information revolution and still sits at the heart of every computing device.
 The magnitude of change that computing technology has had on society is hard to grasp since it’s everywhere around us and we’re used to having access to all the downstream benefits of computing like the Internet, mobile phones and countless online services like Google Search that we use every day.